alefragnani/vscode-bookmarks/walkthrough/defineLabelsForYourBookmarks.md

   * `bookmarks.label.inline.enabled`: Enable showing bookmark label text next to actual line with labeled bookmark _(`false` by default)_
   * `bookmarks.label.inline.margin`: Margin between end of the line and bookmark label inline text.
 Makes sense only if bookmarks.label.inline.enabled setting enabled _(`2` by default)_
   * `bookmarks.label.inline.fontStyle`: Label inline text font style (e.g. `"italic"`).
 Makes sense only if bookmarks.label.inline.enabled setting enabled _(`"normal"` by default)_
   * `bookmarks.labelInlineMessageTextColor`: Text color for bookmark label inline text.
-If not specified same color as for inlay hints is used.
+If not specified same color as for git blame text decoration is used.
 Makes sense only if bookmarks.label.inline.enabled setting enabled
   * `bookmarks.label.inline.fontWeight`: Font thickness for bookmark label inline text.
-Makes sense only if bookmarks.label.inline.enabled setting enabled _(`450` by default)_
+Makes sense only if bookmarks.label.inline.enabled setting enabled _(`400` by default)_
   * `bookmarks.labelInlineMessageBackgroundColor`: Background color for bookmark label inline text.
-If not specified same color as for inlay hints is used.
+If not specified same color as for git blame text decoration is used.
 Makes sense only if bookmarks.label.inline.enabled setting enabled

 To change text color/background color of bookmark label inline text:
 ```json